"The 70,000 diagnostic codes known as ICD-10 made their long and nervously awaited debut in medical practices today.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: drowsiness/lightheadedness, easy bruising/bleeding, fast/pounding heartbeat, mental/mood changes, signs of infection (e.g., fever, persistent sore throat), tiredness.
+Tell your doctor right away if you have any serious side effects, including: drowsiness/lightheadedness, easy bruising/bleeding, fast/pounding heartbeat, mental/mood changes, signs of infection (such as fever, persistent sore throat), tiredness, signs of metabolic imbalance (such as rapid breathing, muscle twitching/spasms).

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.